andersnygaard/Paradox-sailboat/README.md

 - **Beam:** ~4 ft (1.2 m)
 - **Draft:** ~9 in (23 cm)
 - **Displacement:** ~1400 lbs (640 kg)

-A long waterline for the length helps tracking and carry-through in a tack.
-The narrow beam keeps trailer weight modest and allows the boat to thread narrow creeks.

-### Mast height, sail area, and displacement

-The rig is a single, boomed lugsail on an unstayed mast, with the sail rolling on the boom for reefing.
-It is often described as a standing lug, though some call it a balanced lug.
-The distinction comes down to how much sail and spar lie forward of the mast: here the tack is set close to the mast and only a small area sits ahead of it, so in use it behaves like a standing lug.
-Because the boom projects slightly forward to carry the furling drum, a little sail area does stand forward of the mast, which is why some describe it as “balanced.”
-A small drum at the boom’s forward end takes the furling line and lets the boom rotate; reefing is done by rolling sail on the boom and sailing on.
-All control lines lead inside the cabin.
-Sail area is about 100 sq ft (9.3 m²).
-With a displacement near 1,400 lb (about 635 kg), the sail plan is easy to shorten by adding turns on the boom.
-For road travel the spars can be stowed through the transom hatch; it is a tight fit, but it works once you learn the sequence.
+- **Lead Ballast:** ~400 lbs (≈180 kg) under the sole
+- **Fresh Water Ballast:** ~70 L (≈154 lbs / 70 kg) in built-in tanks
+- **Sail Area:** ~100 sq ft (9.3 m²)
+- **Rig Type:** Lug sail (roller-reefing on the boom)

+## Paradox, a microcruiser

+A pocket cruiser is a small sailboat designed to offer the key traits of a larger cruising yacht—shelter, sleeping space, storage, and seaworthiness—in a compact package that’s easy to handle and maintain.
+The Paradox is even smaller than most, fitting into the category of a microcruiser.
+A microcruiser carries all the same hallmarks—self-sufficiency, protection from the elements, and practical cruising ability—but does so in the most compact form possible, making every inch of space and every design choice work double duty.

+The Paradox is a microcruiser about the size of a dinghy, but once you step inside, it feels surprisingly roomy.
+Its boxy shape, flat bottom and wide midsection create useful volume.
+The structure is simple and stout, with a workboat feel that tolerates beaching, drying out, and hard use.
+The flat bottom is part of the concept.
+It lets the boat stand upright when the tide leaves and slide across shoals, and the lack of a keel tends to start conversations at the ramp.
+Out of the water, with its shoebox profile and prominent chine runners, it can seem like an odd, even awkward shape—the kind that turns heads more out of curiosity than beauty.
+But once afloat, sitting low and steady, the lines come together and the boat takes on a quiet, purposeful elegance.

+On the trailer the Paradox sits low and square, a small, box-shaped hull with hard chines and a flat bottom that rests cleanly on the bunks.
+The mast is stepped off-center to port, and the rig—yard, boom, and the furled lug sail—lies along the port-side deck, lashed inboard of the rail so nothing projects beyond the trailer wheels.
+To starboard, the sculling oar (yuloh) is stowed blade-aft along the side, its loom secured at the quarter where it works when afloat.
+A large, transom-hung rudder stands aft like a barn door, pinned in sturdy gudgeons and tied off for the road.
+The overall impression is purposeful and compact: a blunt, boxy little cruiser whose fittings are arranged to one side for balance and easy handling, even when she’s still on the trailer.

+Don Elliott once remarked that “some builders, for whatever reasons, build crooked boats with gaps, unpainted areas and poorly fitted parts, while others will build a boat like it is a piece of fine furniture, which is perfectly alright”.
+It’s an observation worth remembering when looking over a Paradox on her trailer.
+A ‘workboat finish’ will not prevent her from sailing well, and the old adage holds true—many boats are “ten-footers,” looking just fine from ten feet away and performing exactly the same as their high-gloss sisters once on the water.
+The Paradox’s design, with its boxy lines and unpretentious fittings, lends itself equally well to the careful cabinetmaker’s hand or the practical builder aiming simply for strength, watertightness, and seaworthiness.

+### Rig

+The Paradox rig is straightforward and practical.
+It’s a single, boomed lugsail on an unstayed mast that stands about 16 feet (4.88 m) tall.
+The boom, roughly 13 feet (3.96 m) long, carries the sail along the bottom edge, while the yard, about 15 feet (4.57 m) long, supports the top.
+There’s no standing rigging to get in the way or maintain.

+Some call this a standing lug, others a balanced lug.
+The difference comes from the small amount of sail and spar forward of the mast.
+Here, the tack is set close to the mast so it works mainly like a standing lug, but the boom extends a little ahead to hold the furling drum, giving it a hint of the balanced type.

+Reefing is simple.
+A small drum at the front end of the boom holds the furling line and lets the boom rotate.
+To shorten sail, you just roll it up on the boom, all from inside the cabin.
+With the control lines led under cover, there’s no need to go on deck when the wind picks up.

+When it’s time to travel, the mast, boom, and yard will all pass through an opening in the transom and store inside the boat.
+The Paradox has one continuous interior space, so the spars can lie along the full length of the hull, much like sliding skis into a car with a ski pass-through.

 ### Chine runners